-Thanks to a continuous loss and cost control, and timely pricing measures, the business line had a positive technical result despite the extremely high inflationary environment seen in 2022.
+Thanks to continuous loss and cost control and a technically sound pricing strategy, the business line ended 2023 with a positive technical result despite the challenges of the economic environment.

 In the field of non-life insurance, the main focus remained on the optimization and standardization of our customer-facing processes.
 Both our retail and corporate businesses concentrated on providing modern, fast and outstanding service to their customers.
 In process-driven retail customer service, we focused entirely on customer experience, from the inception of the product concept through sales to claims settlement.
 In order to back-test the results of our efforts and optimize our processes, we implemented a new customer satisfaction measurement system.